Divya26101993/Implement-and-test-Group-Policies-GPO-s-to-control-user-and-computer-seetings/README.md

 First, go to the **Windows Server** where you have Active Directory and Group Policy Objects (GPOs) configured

-Go to the Group Policy Management Console (GPMC) where you can see the Group Policy Objects (GPOs) that were created earlier
+Go to the Group Policy Management Console (GPMC) where you can see the Group Policy Objects (GPOs) that were created earlier Repositories

 <img width="1025" height="706" alt="Image" src="https://github.com/user-attachments/assets/4d464c60-7442-44b9-986b-69b51d4258d8" />